SystemsApproach/sdn/trellis.rst

-SDN provides an opportunity to customize the network, but for pragmatic reasons, the first requirement for adoption is to reproduce functionality that already exists, and do so in a way that reproduces (or improves upon) the resilience and scalability of legacy solutions.
+SDN provides an opportunity to customize the network, but for pragmatic reasons, the first requirement for adoption is to reproduce functionality that already exists and do so in a way that reproduces (or improves upon) the resilience and scalability of legacy solutions.
 SD-Fabric has satisfied this requirement, which we summarize here.